-If your Pioneer Clubs program is like many other clubs than you probably have kids attending from your church and other children who are just learning about salvation.
+If your Pioneer Clubs program is like many other clubs, then you probably have kids attending from your church and other children who are just learning about salvation.
 Probably not all the kids are at the same stage in their spiritual journey either.
 Clearly you’ll need to minister to both the Christian and non-Christian children in club during Bible Exploration lessons.
 But how?

 Discipleship Challenge offers ideas to help Christian club members grow in their faith walk.
 This is where kids apply the truths they’ve learned in Bible Exploration.
 For example, in a Bible Exploration about Psalm 139, club members learn God created them.
 In the Discipleship Challenge, they express a way God uniquely made them, and they choose a way to celebrate that fact.
 This fosters a deeper connection between the Christian kids and God, while giving non-Christian kids a look at what God is like.